It’s little wonder that those searching for jobs for people with social anxiety often end up here at HomeWorkingClub.

 - Software development.

-There’s plenty of content on this site about such jobs, and it’s quite possible to do these types of work without leaving the house and having to deal much with people.
+It’s quite possible to do these types of work without leaving the house and having to deal much with people.

 However – and I think this is really important – social anxiety often goes hand in hand with some wonderful personal qualities and attributes.
 People with anxiety are often highly intuitive, empathetic, compassionate and diplomatic.
 They can make fantastic counsellors, HR managers, accountants and marketers.